CeMSc/CtrlFindr/README.md

 - Keyword analysis,
 - Co-occurrence analysis,
 - Sentiment analysis (using VADER SentimentIntensityAnalyzer from nltk),
-- Customizable search strings for automating content analysis of natural language (to be filled in the provided Assessment_framework.xlsx template)
+- Customizable search strings for automating content analysis of natural language (to be filled in the provided Assessment_framework.ots template)
 - Export results to TSV files (number of positive findings per document, positive findings per document as booleans, positive findings as percentage of sentences within documents, and sentiment analysis of positive findings)

 # Dependencies